FolkTechAI/ftai-spec/README.md

 ⸻

-🛡 License
+🛡 License & Governance

-Licensed under the Apache-2.0 License.
-See LICENSE for details.
+	•	License: Apache 2.0
+	•	Governance: GOVERNANCE.md
+	•	Security Disclosure: SECURITY.md

+FTAI is stewarded with transparent, reviewable releases — designed for long-term stability, not churn.

 ⸻

-🎶 Built in the Open
+🌱 Built in the Open

-FolkTech AI is building FTAI transparently for the community:
-	•	Designed for hard-core AI devs and newcomers alike.
-	•	Future-proof memory and agent communication format.
-	•	Shaped by real-world scaling needs.
+FTAI is designed for the future of machine interaction: clear enough for a person, structured enough for a model, powerful enough for autonomous systems.

+Built openly by FolkTech AI and Michael Folk with contributions from the community.

+⸻

-© 2025 FolkTech AI.
-Maintained by Michael Folk and contributors.
+© 2025 FolkTech AI — Format maintained by Mike Folk and contributors.

----

-Just say: **"Next mission, Jarvis."**  🚀
+⸻